alanliowh/Matlab-Hawc2-interface/readme.md

 [HAWC2 ](http://www.hawc2.dk/) should be installed and the executable HAWC2mb.exe should be in the directory of "DTU_10_MW_Reference_Wind_Turbine_v9-1".
 The HAWC2mb.exe file and DTU10MW should be checked and updated from time to time.

-To install this package, clone the repository and pip install:
+To install this package, just simply download it and unzip it or you can use clone the repository and pip install as follows:

 ```
 git clone https://github.com/alanliowh/Matlab-Hawc2-interface.git
 cd Matlab-Hawc2-interface
 pip install .
 ```
-Or just simply, download it and unzip it.

 Example
 =======